Cocoa bean: Agroforestry

-Cocoa beans may be cultivated under shade, as done in agroforestry.
+Cocoa beans may be cultivated under shade, as done in agroforestry, such as on the cabruca farms of Brazil.
 Agroforestry can reduce the pressure on existing protected forests for resources, such as firewood, and conserve biodiversity.
 Integrating shade trees with cocoa plants reduces risk of soil erosion and evaporation, and protects young cocoa plants from extreme heat.
 Agroforests act as buffers to formally protected forests and biodiversity island refuges in an open, human-dominated landscape.
 Research of their shade-grown coffee counterparts has shown that greater canopy cover in plots is significantly associated with greater mammal species diversity.
 The amount of diversity in tree species is fairly comparable between shade-grown cocoa plots and primary forests.

 Economic effects

 Cocoa contributes significantly to Nigerian economic activity, comprising the largest part of the country's foreign exchange, and providing income for farmers.
 Farmers can grow a variety of fruit-bearing shade trees to supplement their income to help cope with the volatile cocoa prices.
 Although cocoa has been adapted to grow under a dense rainforest canopy, agroforestry does not significantly further enhance cocoa productivity.
 However, while growing cocoa in full sun without incorporating shade plants can temporarily increase cocoa yields, it will eventually decrease the quality of the soil due to nutrient loss, desertification and erosion, leading to unsustainable yields and dependency on inorganic fertilizers.
 Agroforestry practices stabilize and improve soil quality, which can sustain cocoa production in the long term.

 Over time, cocoa agroforestry systems become more similar to forest, although they never fully recover the original forest community within the life cycle of a productive cocoa plantation (approximately 25 years).
 Thus, although cocoa agroforests cannot replace natural forests, they are a valuable tool for conserving and protecting biodiversity while maintaining high levels of productivity in agricultural landscapes.

 In West Africa, where about 70% of global cocoa supply originates from smallholder farmers, recent public–private initiatives such as the Cocoa Forest Initiatives in Ghana and Côte d'Ivoire (World Cocoa Foundation, 2017) and the Green Cocoa Landscape Programme in Cameroon (IDH, 2019) aim to support the sustainable intensification and climate resilience of cocoa production, the prevention of further deforestation and the restoration of degraded forests.
 They often align with national REDD+ policies and plans.